thibaudk/ossia.github.io/_score_features/musical-feature.md

 to give it a different speed behaviour - its children will all take this tempo unless another more precise tempo is given at a deeper nesting level.

+# Usage
+- Processes which are able to use tempo & metrics information (audio plug-ins, LFO, arpeggiator, etc) will do so automatically
+- Triggers can be quantified to fall on the next quantification date from when they are triggered.